davidysoards/soards-me-blog/src/site/posts/building-an-ecommerce-website-for-a-farm-to-table-business/index.md

 ---
-title: 'Building an Ecommerce Website for a Farm to Table Business'
+title: Building an Ecommerce Website for a Farm to Table Business
-description: 'Duck Duck Beet needed a way for their customers to order online and a homepage that would clearly explain their unique business to new customers.
-Woocommerce and Vector Art to the rescue.'
+description: Duck Duck Beet needed a way for their customers to order online and a homepage that would clearly explain their unique business to new customers.
+Woocommerce and Vector Art to the rescue.
-date: '2017-11-01T18:21:39.438Z'
+date: 2017-11-01T18:21:39.438Z
-categories:
+tags:
+  - post
-  - Design
+  - design
-  - Illustration
+  - illustration
-  - User Experience
+  - ux
-  - Ecommerce
+  - ecommerce
-  - WordPress
+  - wordPress

-published: true
+layout: post
 canonicalLink: https://blog.prototypr.io/building-an-ecommerce-website-for-a-farm-to-table-business-ec3e541302a4
 ---